-Premises liability is a broad term that encompasses many types of cases including those involving building design flaws, unsafe interior and exterior conditions, environmental hazards, improper traffic patterns, and a wide range of other issues related to individual security.
-Premises liability holds owners and occupiers of property legally responsible for accidents and injuries that occur on that property.
-Incidents that give rise to premises liability claims can range from a slip and fall on a public sidewalk to an injury suffered on an amusement park ride.
-Depending on the legal rules and principles in place, liability of owners and occupants of property will vary.
-The court will focus on the status of the injured party in determining the liability of the owner or occupant.
+Premises liability is a broad term that encompasses many cases, including building design flaws, unsafe interior and exterior conditions, environmental hazards, improper traffic patterns, and a wide range of other issues related to individual security.
+Premises liability holds owners and occupiers of property legally responsible for accidents and injuries on said property.
+Incidents that give rise to premises liability claims can range from a slip and fall on a public sidewalk to damage suffered on a ride at an amusement park.
+The liability of owners and occupants of the property will vary depending on the legal regulations and principles.
+The court will focus on the injured party's status in determining the liability of the owner or occupant.

 Any accident occurring on or around the property of another which results in injury or death should be thoroughly investigated to determine if the landowner is liable to the injured party for failing to keep the premises in a safe condition.
-An attorney who is knowledgeable in the law of premises liability can advise you regarding the property owner's responsibilities under the laws of your state.
-An attorney experienced in the area of premises liability will be able to advise you of your rights.
+An attorney who is knowledgeable in the law of premises liability can advise you regarding the property owner’s responsibilities under the laws of your state.
+Most importantly, an attorney experienced in the area of premises liability can notify you of your rights.